 Your decorations and fixtures can reinforce your brand.
 Using your company logo and colors in the office design is a creative way to represent your business.
 Doing so can drive employee pride and communicate to the wider public that you are here and here to stay.
 Décor does not have to be too dramatic or overwhelming.
 It requires nothing more than a subtle extension of the reputation you have built.

 Humans are visual creatures after all, which is why it is often said that a picture paints a thousand words.
 What kind of image are you painting with your office décor?

 7. Get a Virtual Assistant

-Having a speech recognition virtual assistant is such an incredible idea for office design ideas for small businesses that everyone can use is such a modern steal.
+Having a speech recognition virtual assistant is such an incredible idea for office design ideas for small business that everyone can use is such a modern steal.
 It is a wireless system that can schedule appointments, make calls, play music when requested, search for insights and respond to research questions, and it can even control the temperature.

 Amazon Echo comes highly recommended in this regard, and if you connect it to the company Amazon account, you can use it to order supplies and equipment for your new small business office ideas.